LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 It is well known for it's strict rules tailored to creating saftey critical code.
 Howevever, the emphasis is on **saftey critical C code**.
 Most programmers are not developing saftey critical code, and most languages can't implement every rule.
-Additionally, these rules do not go over input validation or sanitization.
+Additionally, these rules do not explicity go over input sanitization or overflow checks.
 Despite this, I feel it is at least important to know what rules you can implement given your circumstance.

 Below is my interpretation and my personal take for NASA's rules.
 I understand most programmers